-Benjamin Jefferson, Vice President of Business Developement, has been with the company since 2006.
+Benjamin Jefferson, Vice President of Technology Development, has been with the company since 2006.
 His 15+year career has focused on software development for embedded electronics in the mobile off-highway equipment industry.
 He started with DISTek as a Software Engineer focused on electrohydraulic control systems for agricultural vehicles and implements.
 While with DISTek, he has managed embedded software development projects and teams, has worked with the business development team, and is active with the executive management team.
 Benjamin’s technical expertise includes C, C++, CAN, ISOBUS, SAE J1939, MATLAB/Simulink, and Digital Signal Processing.

 You would have to be living under a pretty big rock to not realize that the in-person-conference scenario has changed quite a bit in the last 18 months.
 I know of a few in-person events that have happened since most everything shut down in March 2020, but they are few and far between.
 So, needless to say, I am looking forward to a chance to get back together with some fellow industry professionals at SAE COMVEC in mid-September.
 Of course, I expect there to be some differences from the last time we did in-person COMVEC, but as engineers, we live in a constant state of change anyway.

 I just scrolled through old blog posts and realized I have been writing a Year in Review post since at least 2014.
 If I did not know better, I might think I was being typecast for this role.
 Either way, if 2020 is the last time I do a Year in Review, then it certainly is one that provided a lot of differences to highlight.